-Going through a high asset divorce seems daunting.
-If you and your spouse have acquired substantial assets during your marriage, you may be concerned about the impact of a divorce on those assets.
-Tennessee statutes require that the court divide your assets equitably if you cannot reach an agreement outside of court through mediation or negotiation.
-The statutes list the factors that the court must consider in order to equitably divide marital assets and debts.
+Although your divorce might not be on the same scale, if you and your spouse are considering a divorce and have acquired substantial assets during your marriage, you may be concerned about the impact of a divorce and what methods the courts use to divide your assets.
+The divorce statutes of Tennessee require that the court divide your assets equitably if you cannot reach an agreement outside of court through mediation or negotiation.
+These statutes list the factors that the court must consider in order to equitably divide marital assets and debts.

 T.C.A.
 36-4-121 (c) provides that the following factors shall be considered:

-At Held Law Firm, we will work with you to formulate a plan to achieve an equitable division.
-Please give us a call if you would like to set up a consultation to discuss your divorce.
+At Held Law Firm, we will work with you to gain an accurate depiction of your marital estate and formulate a plan to achieve your goals.
+Please give us a call at if you would like to set up a consultation to discuss your divorce.